jjc385/6A/README.md

 #### Winter 2017 Changelog

+* Experiment 5 (momentum and impulse)
+  * Had the students find impulse via capstone in the procedure and via excel in the mills (used to be the other way around)
+  * Removed force sensor calibration
 * Experiment 4 (conservation of energy)
+  * (After implementation) Clarified f=1/T in the mills
+  * (After implementation) Minor clarifications
   * Clarified that students should start recording 1-2 seconds before releasing the glider
   * Removed mills part I (redo the experiment)